MohitSahoo/packet-filtering-stack/README.md

 Edit
 python guidsa.py
 ✅ Python 3 and Tkinter must be installed.

-📸 GUI Screenshots
-(Add a screenshot here later by saving one in assets/ and linking it)

 ✨ Future Enhancements
 Read firewall rules from external config